SadraShameli/ProjectAI/README.md

 - Dec 07, 2022
     - Added camera support to the robot, A.I. now also using the camera.
     - Improvements to the A.I. and the code.
+- Dec 08, 2022
+    - Fixed the CameraTest.py and Plot.py

 ## Development